Latency-Aware Multi-antenna SWIPT System with Battery-Constrained Receivers: Introduction

 \section{Introduction}

 Powering and supporting the seamless and autonomous operation of \ac{IoT} deployments is becoming challenging given the exponential increase in the number of ubiquitous and low-power devices.
 On one hand, wired charging is usually cost-prohibitive and/or inconvenient to deploy anywhere, especially when considering industrial \ac{IoT} deployments.
-On the other hand, traditional battery-powered solutions struggle with limited battery life and the corresponding replacement problem, which is neither economical nor eco-friendly.
-As an appealing alternative, \ac{RF}-based wireless energy transfer (WET) allows charging low-power devices over the air, which simplifies servicing and maintenance, promotes form factor reduction and durability increase of the end devices, and thus contributes to the realization of scalable and sustainable wireless networks~\cite{Lopez.2021}.
+On the other hand, traditional battery-powered solutions struggle with limited battery life and the corresponding replacement problem, which is neither economical nor eco-friendly. {Unfortunately, the energy scavenging from environmental sources (e.g., solar, wind, thermal, etc) may be also inappropriate (at least as a standalone) for many use cases with stringent \ac{QoS} requirements.
+This is because the associated energy supply is uncontrollable and can significantly oscillate according to temporal/geographical/environmental circumstances.
+Moreover, the ambient energy scavenging demand an add-on harvesting material and circuit, which in practice limits the form factor reduction to the desired levels for many use cases.
+As an appealing alternative, \ac{RF}-based wireless energy transfer (WET) allows efficient on-demand charging of low-power devices over the air, which simplifies servicing and maintenance, promotes form factor reduction and durability increase of the end devices, and thus contributes to the realization of scalable and sustainable wireless networks~\cite{Lopez.2021}.}